rsdoiel/antenna/motorcycles.md

 date: 2025-07-07, from: Kickin the Tires blog

-After 10 races, there are now three different winners in the 2025 NTT IndyCar Series season.&#160; Scott Dixon brought home his 59th career IndyCar win, inching closer to A.J.
-Foyt’s&#8230;
+By Austin Lawton, Staff Writer After 10 races, there are now three different winners in the 2025 NTT IndyCar Series season.&#160; Scott Dixon brought home his 59th career IndyCar win,&#8230;

 <br>